phrutis/LostWallets/README.md

 25% - to Admins<br>
 25% - Divided among all who searched by the speed of agents

+Personal account on the server, private telegram group of the pool<br>
 We work transparently, screenshots of finds, screenshots of payments, reports, etc.<br>
 If the hunter stops searching without explanation (does not search for 2-3 days), he leaves the pool.<br>
 There will be no quick finds if you are not ready to search for months, we do not need such hunters.